alex-kalanis/kw_mapper/README.md

 ## PHP Usage

+As usual, setting the storage connections and queries is more complicated than it seems.
+You need to set connection to the storage and representation of parts there.
+This is usually the most tedious thing, but it's necessary.
+Other solutions use discovery, but that is not possible here due need to set things differently and see what it already did.
+And better debug when something fails due straightforward nature of this code.
+Little to no magic here.

 1.)
-Use your autoloader (if not already done via Composer autoloader)
+Use your autoloader (if not already done via Composer autoloader) to allow access
+    to the classes.

 2.)
-Add some external packages with connection to the local or remote services.
+Add some external dependencies with connection to the local or remote services.
+Mainly
+    and usually the database connections and necessary underlying libraries like PDO.

 3.)
-Connect the "kalanis\kw_mapper\Records\ARecord" into your app.
-Extends it for setting your case.
+Make representations of each used group.
+Usually tables.
+Note that you need to set both
+    Record entity (child of ```\kalanis\kw_mapper\Records\ARecord```) and Mapper (child of
+    ```\kalanis\kw_mapper\Mappers\AMapper```).
+Also note that both abstract classes already
+    have some full/abstract children available.
+So choose best-suited ones and go from there.
+    Not need to make all groups at once, just use the first ones need.

 4.)
-Extend your libraries by interfaces inside the package.

-5.)
-Just call setting and render
+Use Records directly or via ```\kalanis\kw_mapper\Search\Search``` library to work with
+    data.

-If you want to know more, just open ```examples/``` directory and see the code there.
+If you want to know a bit more, just open ```examples/``` directory and see the code there.
+There is a small set of examples what to do and where.

+It is also possible to change mappers on Record on-the-fly.
+That is nice for one of variant
+of transformation from one storage to another.
+Another variant is with different sources in
+Mappers.

 ## Caveats

-The most of dialects for database has no limits when updating or deleting - and roundabout way is to get sub-query with dialect-unknown primary column by which the db will limit selection.
+The most of the dialects for database has no limits when updating or deleting - and
+roundabout way is to get sub-query with dialect-unknown primary column
+by which the db will limit selection.

-Another one is when you define children with the same alias - you cannot ask for them in one query or it will mesh together and you got corrupted data.
-In better case.
-For this case there are available children methods which allows you to define alias to pass data when it's necessary to join from already used table.
+Another one is when you define children with the same alias - you cannot ask for
+them in one query or they will mesh together and you got corrupted data.
+In better
+case.
+For this case there are available children methods which allows you to define
+alias to pass data when it's necessary to join from already used table.
+Down it
+make aliases for specific columns and that allows to separate the result back into
+Records.

 ### Possible future things